polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 And you're done!
 You now have an _"automagic translation app"_, exposing two HTTP REST endpoints, allowing you to easily translate all your apps into any language you wish - Including all 250 languages you don't know - Assuming Google knows them ofc ... ;)

+# Wrapping up

+If you want to be a little bit advanced, you might want to create *one addition* HTTP endpoint for retrieving the contents of both your tables, where you apply some HTTP Cache-Control, in addition to some server side caching.
+If you [buy a license](https://servergardens.com/buy/), and [asks me nicely](mailto:thomas@servergardens.com), maybe I'll send you some code illustrating how to do this.
+This of course, makes your HTTP GET endpoints a gazillion times faster, by applying *both* server side caching, in addition to a `Cache-Control` HTTP header as your endpoint is invoked, making everything blisteringly much faster.
+Hint, *don't cache too long*.
+5 minutes should be more than enough.

 * [Documentation](/documentation/)